 There are so many awesome goal setting mentor texts, here is a peek at some of my favorites!
 I have ordered them as appropriate for our youngest to oldest elementary students.

 Note: This post contains affiliate links.
-I receive a small commission if you choose to make a purchase through one of the links, which helps keeps my blog running effectively.
+This means I receive a small commission if you choose to make a purchase through one of the links, which helps keeps my blog running effectively.
+Full disclosure here.

 The Little Engine That Could is a tale of persevering against the odds!
 The story of a train filled with toys and gifts for little boys and girls that breaks down before reaching the children.
 After asking several passing trains for help over the hill, a little blue train agrees to help the stranded toys.
 Even though she is small, the blue train tries her best to bring the toys to the children on the other side of the hill.
 A classic story for children, introducing the theme of perseverance in the face of difficulty.
 “I think I can, I think I can.”